awong234/population_from_scat_model/log.md

+# 2018-07-20

+Viewing 2017 data, most scats are in the vicinity of dog tracks.
+Some are far away, certainly outside the 50m box and won't be counted in a 'visited' cell.
+Task is to have all the scat locations inherit the location of the **nearest** point on the corresponding dog track line.

 # 2018-07-19

 GPS errors in 2017 data fixed, some of the export errors made by JL fixed.
 Next step is to get 2016 data together.